 Try adding lemon zest or orange zest to the cake for a fresh flavor.
 If you like warmer flavors, add spices like cinnamon, nutmeg, and ginger to the cake.

-A 9″ round cake pan will also work for this recipe.
+- Don’t have a square baking pan?
+An 8″ or 9″ round cake pan will also work for this recipe.
+You may need to adjust bake time a bit.

-Any type of plums will work in this recipe.
-I’ve used plums with red flesh as well as yellow flesh, though the red ones look best due to the color contrast on the cake.
+- More on the type of plums – I’ve tested this recipe with red flesh plums as well as yellow flesh plums.
+They both work find, though the red ones look better due to the color contrast on the cake.

 Room temperature: This yogurt plum cake can be kept at room temperature in an airtight container for up to 3 days.
 If the weather is particularly warm, I would recommend refrigerating the cake once it is cooled.